mschmitt/radiostation/README.md

 # Personal Radio Station (Meta Repository)

 I'm working on a special-interest streaming radio station.
-This will affect the following (not yet created) repositories, modeling the workflow from music download to delivery.
+This will affect the following (not all yet created) repositories, modeling the workflow from music download to delivery.

 ## Download and Cleanup (Status: complete)